oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 discretion whether to use a 'flat' or 'structured' `sd_digests` SD-JWT object, and how to structure it such that it is suitable for the use case.

-Example 1 below is a non-normative example of an SD-JWT using a 'flat' `sd_digests` object and Example 2a in the appendix shows a non-normative example of an SD-JWT using a 'structured' `sd_digests` object.
+Example 1 in (#example-1) is a non-normative example of an SD-JWT using a 'flat' `sd_digests` object and Example 2a in (#example-simple-structured-sd-jwt) shows a non-normative example of an SD-JWT using a 'structured' `sd_digests` object.
 The difference between the examples is how the `address` claim is disclosed.

-Appendix 2 shows a more complex example using claims from OpenID Connect for Identity Assurance [@OIDC.IDA].
+(#example-complex-structured-sd-jwt) shows a more complex example using claims from OpenID Connect for Identity Assurance [@OIDC.IDA].

 ### Digest Derivation Function Claim